On the convolution powers of complex functions on Z: Introduction

 \begin{remark} In the case that $\Re(\beta)>0$ and $m$ is even, the function $H_m^{\beta}$ and the function $H_{m,b}$ used in Theorem 2.3 of \cite{DSC1} and defined by its Fourier transform, $\hat{H}_{m,b}(\xi)=e^{-(1+ib)\xi^m},$ are connected via the relation

 which follows from the change of variables $u\mapsto (\Re(\beta))^{1/m}u$. \end{remark}

 In the case that $m\geq 2$ is even and $\beta>0$, the functions $H_m^{\beta}$ are real valued and when $m>2$ they take on both positive and negative values.
-As the classical Weiner measure is defined by the transition kernel $H_2^{1}$, V. Krylov \cite{Krylov1960} and later K. Hochberg \cite{Hochberg1978} considered finitely additive signed measures on path space defined by $H_m^{1}$ for $m\in\{4,6,8,\dots\}$.
+As the classical Wiener measure is defined by the transition kernel $H_2^{1}$, V. Krylov \cite{Krylov1960} and later K. Hochberg \cite{Hochberg1978} considered finitely additive signed measures on path space defined by $H_m^{1}$ for $m\in\{4,6,8,\dots\}$.
 Recently, D. Levin and T. Lyons \cite{LevinLyons2009} used rough path theory to study these measures.
-Both Krylov and Hochberg associated something like a process to such finitely additive measures, called signed Weiner measures in \cite{Hochberg1978}, to mimic the way that Brownian motion is associated to Weiner measure.
+Both Krylov and Hochberg associated something like a process to such finitely additive measures, called signed Wiener measures in \cite{Hochberg1978}, to mimic the way that Brownian motion is associated to Wiener measure.
 This theory has been pursued recently by a number of authors \cite{HochbergOrsingher1996, Lachal2007, Lachal2012, Nishioka1996, Sato2002}, and such ``processes'' are now called pseudo-processes; the pseudo-process corresponding to $H_4^1$ is called the biharmonic pseudo- process.
-We do not pursue signed Weiner measures or pseudo-processes here.\\
+We do not pursue signed Wiener measures or pseudo-processes here.\\